-The recent rash of banks announcing that they would stop accepting credit card transactions for bitcoin purchases has created a stir in the altcoin sphere.
+Asking which banks accept bitcoin is not a simple question with straightforward answers.
+Many banks are still resistant to bitcoin.
 “Capital One is currently declining credit card transactions to purchase cryptocurrency due to the limited mainstream acceptance and the elevated risks of fraud, loss, and volatility inherent in the cryptocurrency market,” a Capital One spokesperson told Breitbart News recently.
 TD Bank and PNC Bank have also blocked transactions involving cryptocurrencies, as well as, JPMorgan Chase, Bank of America and Citigroup, and Discover have all banned the purchase of bitcoins on their credit cards.

 It should be said that many banks view bitcoin and altcoins as industry disruptors, a potential market anchor, or both.
-This stems from volatility in the bitcoin market, where a prolonged price correction drove down the coin price by more than 50 percent, gave the banks cover to impose new regulations on bitcoin.
-This volatility is also what makes bitcoin purchasing by credit card comes with added risk for financial institutions since it is possible that purchases can be made that may not have enough future value to satisfy the repayment requirement.
+This stems from volatility in the bitcoin market, which gave the banks cover to impose new regulations on bitcoin.
+This volatility is also what makes bitcoin purchasing by credit card so risky for financial institutions since it is possible that these credit card purchases may not have enough future value to satisfy the repayment requirement.

 Bucking the Trend

 Despite all the rumors and stereotypes that cryptocurrencies are a threat to banks, the number of bitcoin-friendly banks is growing, enabling people to buy BTC with a bank account as a method of payment.
 The banks which accept bitcoin is slowly increasing.
-The banks that have declared bitcoin a no-go represent 69.2 percent of the American credit card market.
+The banks that have declared bitcoin a “no-go” represent 69.2 percent of the American credit card market.
 While this represents an overwhelming front of opposition, there are still options available for those who wish to use credit cards for altcoin purchasing.

 While the major banks in the U.S., the United Kingdom, and Australia have all signed on to banning credit card purchases for altcoins, The National Bank of Canada still allows bitcoin purchases.
 Additionally, many of the smaller banks and the online-based banks are actively supporting altcoin credit card purchases.
 Some, like Simple Bank, are taking things a step farther and allow comingling of exchange and wallet features.